beyond-the-library/beyond-the-library.github.io/index.md

 2. Clone <a href="https://github.com/beyond-the-library/beyond-the-library">Beyond the Library</a> to your local
  machine.
 3. Navigate to the app/ directory in your local copy of Beyond the Library.
-4. Run the following commands to install the necessary libraries.
-These are located in the "package.json".
+4. Run the following command to install the necessary libraries. _These are located in the "package.json"._
     ```
     meteor npm install
     ```